Credit Suisse in $4.25 mln settlement with SEC over faulty data

-NEW YORK (Reuters) - Credit Suisse Group AG had agreed to pay $4.25 million for submitting deficient information to the U.S. Securities and Exchange Commission for two years about its customers’ trades, the regulator said on Monday.
+NEW YORK, Sept 28 (Reuters) - Credit Suisse Group AG had agreed to pay $4.25 million for submitting deficient information to the U.S. Securities and Exchange Commission for two years about its customers’ trades, the regulator said on Monday.

 Credit Suisse Securities (USA) LLC, a subsidiary of the Swiss bank, as part of the settlement admitted it violated record keeping and reporting provisions of federal securities laws, the SEC said.